 The world’s focus on fomites — germs on surfaces — is a shot in the arm for online virtual reality and augmented reality applications ranging from online courseware, task trainers, and sales of apparel and accessories, to fresh fruit, vegetables, and meats.

-For example, although I’m a long-time fan of e-commerce, I don’t use an online delivery service for groceries because someone else is in charge of the selection process.
-The current technology doesn’t enable me to contact a local store and choose bruise-free fruits and vegetables at my preferred degree of ripeness, or meat cuts with just the right amount of marbling.
+For example, although I’m a long-time fan of e-commerce, I haven't really used an online delivery service for groceries because someone else is in charge of the selection process.
+The current technology doesn’t really enable me to contact a local store and choose bruise-free fruits and vegetables at my preferred degree of ripeness, or meat cuts with just the right amount of marbling.

 However, I’m sure that — more than ever before — I’m not alone in my willingness to try any reasonable VR or AR solution to grocery shopping.
-In the middle of the current viral scare, it’s more than a minor inconvenience to walk around a crowded grocery store, wearing surgical gloves, rushing to the fruit and vegetable section, only to find empty boxes.
+In the middle of the current viral scare, it’s more than a minor inconvenience to walk around a crowded grocery store, wearing surgical masks and/or gloves, rushing to the fruit and vegetable section, only to find limited selections.

 Moreover, given the choice between, say, an apple that’s been handled by the stocker and a half-dozen strangers, I’d gladly use something akin to a robotic arm with a VR interface to make my selections.